-Quality, Appearance and Softness
+Quality, Appearance, and Softness

 An artisanal movement prizes full-grain leather in all of its streaked, blotched, blemished imperfection, emphasizing its overall quality and inherent superiority.
-Full-grain leather is also more expensive to acquire and more difficult to work with, so it commands a steep premium as an option on cars.
+Unfortunately, full-grain leather is also more expensive to acquire and more difficult to work with, so it commands a steep premium as an option on cars.

-However, full-grain is the highest quality leather because it comes from the hide's top layer and makes the most of the animal hide's natural grain.
+However, full grain is the highest quality leather because it comes from the hide's top layer and makes the most of the animal hide's natural grain.
 In addition, full grain has the most densely packed fibers, making it highly durable, which is why it's more likely to be found as a high-end option for trucks and SUVs.

 Why do automakers make different leather types so confusing?

-By contrast, top-grain leather gets a finishing coat making it less breathable than full-grain.
-And it doesn't age as well as full-grain because it never develops that deep, rich color associated with a well-used full grain upholstery.
+By contrast, top-grain leather gets a top coat, making it less breathable than full-grain.
+And it doesn't age as well as full grain because it never develops that deep, rich color associated with a well-used full grain upholstery.